St. Gerard Majella Annual Novena: About St. Gerard Majella

-Gerard was born as Gerardo Majella on 9 April 1726 in Muro Lucano, Italy.
-He was the son of a tailor who died when Gerard was 12, leaving the family in poverty.
-Gerard tried to join the Capuchin order, but his health prevented it.
+Gerardo Majella was born on 9 April 1726 in Muro Lucano, Italy, the son of a tailor who died when he was 12, leaving the family in poverty.
+Majella tried to join the Capuchin order, but his health prevented it.
 He was accepted as a Redemptorist lay brother serving his congregation as sacristan, gardener, ostiarius, infirmarian, and tailor.

-He was a man of great depth, insight, prayer and kindness.
-Unfortunately his health was never good.
-He died on 16 October 1755, at 29 years of age.
-Gerard was beatified on 29 January 1893 by Pope Leo XIII, and was canonised on 11 December 1904 by Pope Pius X. The feast day of Saint Gerard Majella is 16 October.
+Majella died on 16 October 1755, aged 29.
+He was beatified on 29 January 1893 by Pope Leo XIII, and was canonised on 11 December 1904 by Pope Pius X. The feast day of Saint Gerard Majella is 16 October.